-Choose a couple of channels for now.
+Choose just one or two channels for now.
 Pour all your efforts into building an engaged following on those channels and you'll see results faster, feel less overwhelmed and a whole lot more motivated!

 One of those channels needs to be Facebook.
 The other will depend on your niche and your own personal preferences.

 If you don't already have a schedule for your social media posts, do it.
 Do it now.
 It's going to be a game changer for you!

 One of the keys to success with social media is consistency.
 One great post isn't going to cut it.
 It doesn't matter how viral it goes, if you don't post again for a month - even a week, then people will forget you and you'll have to start again from scratch.

 Creating a schedule for your social media posts allows you to stay consistent and it also makes it much easier to plan ahead and stay on top of your content.